Disclosure:

 You can set up goals/events relating to your business objective in Google Analytics and track their performance.

-With this event setup, you can then track the number of visitors who complete your desired actions.
+With this event setup, you can track the number of visitors who complete your desired actions.
 You can use the data to help you measure the effectiveness of your marketing campaigns and make data-driven decisions.

 6. Making Data-Driven Decisions